-Our executive compensation program is focused on human capital development, including attracting, retaining and motivating experienced and well-qualified executive officers to advance our critical business objectives and promote the creation of shareholder value over the long-term.
+Our executive compensation program is focused on attracting, retaining and motivating experienced and well-qualified executive officers to advance our critical business objectives and promote the creation of shareholder value over the long-term.

 Strong Compensation Governance Attributes

 Our policies and practices are designed to enhance governance of our executive compensation program and to further our compensation objectives.
 These policies and practices include: